robyftp/Tree/README.md

-## How do locomotives know where they're going?
-Lots of training
+## How do you find Will Smith in the snow?
+Look for fresh prints.